Comparing Credit Cards for Bad Credit

 How do I talk to my card issuer about a delinquent account?

+But you don't have to be among the multitudes who are hopeless about debt.
 If you've missed payments or gotten in over your head, it's time to own up and call your card issuer.
 The bottom line is that you are ultimately responsible for the debt you've incurred.
 You spent the money, and now you need to make things right.

 A number of things may be happening with your account at this point.
 Your purchase APR may have increased.
 Your credit limit may have dropped.
 The account may have even been closed.
 The sooner you talk to your issuer, the less damage will be inflicted.

 First off, stay calm when you call.
 Raising your voice and making accusations will achieve nothing.
 Explain your circumstance, tell them what you are prepared to do to make it right, and ask if the APR can be lowered/the account can be reopened/your credit limit can be returned to the original amount.

 In fact, almost 9 out of 10 consumers polled said that their issuer granted them a late payment waiver when they asked.
 Here's what creditcards.com learned from 952 American cardholders: